 I have always enjoyed cereals, both aesthetically and as food.
 I've always found particular meaning in how traditional agricultural communities rally around the life cycle of a locally important crop.
 I really wanted to make cereal cropping an underpinning of the reinvented farm.

 Being a lover of bread and beer my first choices were wheat and barley.
-While some farmers in my area, like Ben Gleason and Tom Kenyon have achieved successes with wheat, I soon found the risk factor made it a poor pursuit in my case.
+While some farmers in my area, like Ben Gleason and Tom Kenyon have achieved successes in this locality with wheat, I soon found the risk factor made it a poor pursuit in my case.
 Getting dry enough conditions to plant and to harvest was dicey, and worst of all, a heavy rain during the flowering stage could infect the whole crop with a fungus known as fusarium head blight, which is endemic to the area.
 I had problems growing wheat one year out of two in our early years here, and never made any profit growing it even in a good year.

 In 2010 I heard about the work of Takeshi and Linda Akaogi, who had been running trials of Japanese rice varieties in Westminster West, Vermont.
 This got me immediately excited because I had lived in Northern Japan for a while some years ago and knew that rice could be grown in a temperate area.
 While the area I lived in, Miyagi Prefecture, had a Pennsylvania-like climate, I also knew that rice was grown into the Hokkaido area, where the climate is very similar to Vermont's.
 I attended a workshop at a NOFA conference that Takeshi offered and decided then and there that I would try to create a small commercial scale pilot operation for rice.
 Six years later we are still dedicated to this goal!